Home/2026 Pathfinder/The Visionary

 The 2026 Mandate

 Product Managers who write user stories for simple CRUD apps are being rendered obsolete by code-generation LLMs.
-To survive the 2026 transition, PMs must evolve into Product Economists.
+To survive the 2026 transition, PMs must evolve into AI Economists.

 Your job is to understand the AI Unit Economics Benchmark (AUEB), determine whether to use expensive frontier APIs vs. cheap edge SLMs, and validate that AI product expansion aligns with Enterprise Valuation.